– Volkswagen T-Cross SUV is based on the T-Cross Brezze concept.

 |Top||Rs 16 lakh|

-Dimensionally, the new Polo based compact SUV is 4,133mm long, 1,798mm wide and 1,563mm tall and has a wheelbase of 2,565mm.
-It comes with a boot space of 300-litres.
+As far as dimensions are concerned, the new Polo based compact SUV measures 4,133mm in length, 1,798mm in width and 1,563mm in height with a wheelbase of 2,565mm.
+The car offers a luggage arear of 300-litres.
 Keeping Indian roads in mind, we expect this SUV to have a ground clearance of around 180-200mm.
+Read – Volkswagen Virtus Sedan To Replace Vento In India

 |Petrol Engine||1.0-litre TSI|